-As reflected in the following graph, the amount of compensation actually paid to Dr. Jiang and the average amount of compensation actually paid to our other NEOs as a group (except Dr. Jiang) increased in 2022 while our net income declined for that period.
-This was largely due to (a) upward adjustments to executive compensation in 2022 to be competitive with our peer companies to meet the objectives of our executive compensation program, including ensuring that we attract, hire and retain talented and experienced executive officers who are motivated to achieve or exceed our corporate goals, and (b) a significant portion of the compensation actually paid to Dr. Jiang and our other NEOs being comprised of equity awards, including equity awards granted in prior years, that vested and were accounted for within the definition of "executive compensation actually paid" as presented in the Pay-Versus-Performance table.
+As reflected in the following graph, the amount of compensation actually paid to Dr. Jiang and the average amount of compensation actually paid to our other NEOs as a group (except Dr. Jiang) increased in 2023, while our net income declined for that period.
+This was largely due to (a) upward adjustments to executive compensation in 2023 to be competitive with our peer group companies to meet the objectives of our executive compensation program, including ensuring that we attract, hire and retain talented and experienced executive officers who are motivated to achieve or exceed our corporate goals, (b) a significant portion of the compensation actually paid to Dr. Jiang and our other NEOs being comprised of equity awards, including equity awards granted in prior years, that vested and were accounted for within the definition of "executive compensation actually paid" as presented in the Pay-Versus-Performance table, and (c) a decline in our net income primarily due to expenses driven by an increase in headcount and salaries, particularly in connection with our acquisition of the flow cytometry and imaging business from Luminex Corporation in February 2023, and efforts in research and development and marketing initiatives.
 Please see the section entitled "Executive Compensation" for additional information regarding our executive compensation program, including long-term equity incentive awards for our NEOs.